yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 ## Sql Query

-You can use the [SqlQuery] to search for matching `SpaceDocument` entries.
+You can use the depanlinkSqlQuerytengahlink./sqlquery.htmlbelakanglink to search for matching `SpaceDocument` entries.

 For example: to read a document of type **Product** whose **Price** is greater than 15: